CARTAvis/manual_source/source/file_browser.rst

 Loading an axes-swapped image cube
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-CARTA supports a swapped-axes image cube.
+CARTA supports a axes-swapped image cube.
 When such a cube is selected in the file list, the file information panel will show the labels of the axes in order.
 The first two axes will be used for rendering the XY plane in the Image Viewer.
 The Stokes axis (if there is any) will still be interpreted as a polarization axis.
 The third axis (excluding the Stokes axis, if there is any) will be interpreted as the Z axis for animation playback.
 In the following example, CARTA will render a FREQ-RA image in the Image Viewer.
 With the Animator Widget, you can trigger animation playback of the DEC axis (or the polarization axis, if there is any).

 .. raw:: html